AMSAT-NA/PacSatFSKBoard/NOTES.md

   UFL connector.
 So you can only use TX\_PA\_DRV on boards with the capacitor between L35 and the PA.

+* Change the PA power input inductor (L37) to a 100nH part to avoid feedback through the power supply.

 # Current Board Status

 ## Board 5 - 2nd board I worked on